LTUC/amman-dotnet-401d2/2ndHalfOverview/Outline.md

    - Create an Account
 4. Admin Panel - Only accessible by users who hold the role of Admin
    - Manage Inventory (Full CRUD)
-5. Profile Page
+5. Shopping Page
+   - Shows all products for sale in the inventory
+6. Product Landing Page
-    - View user specific information
+   - Show individual information about each product

 ### Shared
 - All pages should have CSS/HTML